UAW reaches tentative agreement with Stellantis – KION546

 UAW reaches tentative agreement with Stellantis

-New York (CNN) — The United Auto Workers union has reached a tentative agreement with Stellantis, which makes vehicles under the Dodge, Ram, Chrysler and Jeep brands, a source familiar with the negotiations told CNN.
+New York (CNN) — The United Auto Workers union has reached a tentative agreement with Stellantis, which makes vehicles under the Dodge, Ram, Chrysler and Jeep brands, the UAW announced Saturday evening.

+“On Day 44 of our Stand Up Strike, I am honored to announce that our union is again victorious.
+Once again we’ve achieved just weeks ago what we were told was impossible, “UAW president Shawn Fain said in a video posted to X, formerly known as Twitter.

 Although union negotiators and the automaker have a deal, it still needs to be presented to and signed off by union leadership before it is announced.
-That could happen later Saturday.
+The UAW National Stellantis Council will vote on whether or not to send the tentative agreement to the broader membership on November 2nd, Fain said.

-The tentative agreement with Stellantis Saturday follows a similar deal reached with Ford Wednesday.
-Neither is official, as they both need to be ratified by a vote of rank-and-file UAW members at the companies before they will take effect.
+The tentative agreement with Stellantis on Saturday follows a similar deal reached with Ford on Wednesday.
+The Ford deal still needs to be ratified by rank-and-file members at Ford before it can go into effect, just as the Stellantis deal will need the approval of membership as well.

-The terms of the agreement with Stellantis were not yet known.
-Both Stellantis and the union declined to comment.
+The terms of the agreement with Stellantis are not yet known.
+But it is expected to be roughly along the same lines as the Ford deal, which would mean an immediate minimum 11% raise for all 43,000 of the UAW members at Stellantis, and additional pay increases that would bring total raises to 25% during the four-and-half year life of the contract.
+It is also expected to include a cost-of-living adjustment (COLA) to wages to protect members against rising prices.

+The COLA was something the union gave up when Stellantis predecessor Chrysler was in dire straights and headed towards bankruptcy and a federal bailout.
+But Stellantis has seen a recent boon, with the company now making record profits.
+The guaranteed wage increases, combined with COLA, could raise total wages by more than 30% during the life of the contract.

-The source also said that negotiators are close to a tentative agreement with General Motors.
-The union and GM declined to comment on the status of their negotiations.
+A source with knowledge of the situation also said that negotiators are close to a tentative agreement with General Motors.
+The union and GM declined to commenton the status of their negotiations.
 A spokesperson for GM said only that negotiations are continuing.

 Ford’s deal gives union workers sizeable pay and benefits increases to contend with inflation that has taken a bite out of workers paychecks.
 The last contract was reached in 2019, before runaway price hikes began in the wake of the pandemic.

-The automakers typically offer union members similar deals across companies, so the Stellantis and GM negotiations are expected to yield similar benefits for the autoworkers.
+The automakers typically offer union members similar deals across companies, so the GM negotiations are expected to yield similar benefits for the autoworkers.

-If the agreements are reached, it would likely put an end to the longest autoworkers strike in 25 years.
+If agreements with the Big Three are reached and ratified, it would likely put an end to the longest autoworkers strike in 25 years.

 When will the strike end?